Pakistan national football team: Inactivity and FIFA suspensions (2015–2022)

 FIFA restored membership of PFF on 13 March 2018.

-Pakistan went to Bangladesh to take part in 2018 SAFF Cup which started in September, 2018 which was their first FIFA recognized tournament after a span of 3 years.
+Pakistan went to Bangladesh to take part in 2018 SAFF Cup which started in September 2018 which was their first FIFA recognised tournament after a span of 3 years.
 Pakistan played its first match of the event against Nepal which ended in a 2–1 win.
 Pakistan lost its next match to hosts Bangladesh by 1–0 after conceding a late goal.
 Green shirts played their final group game against Bhutan which ended in a 3–0 win and sealed their place in semis after 13 years.
-Pakistan faced arch rivals India in semi final and were ultimately knocked out by 3–1.
+Pakistan faced arch rivals India in semi-final and were ultimately knocked out by 3–1.

 After the SAFF Cup, Pakistan negotiated with the Palestine Football Association for a friendly.
 It was initially reported that the match will be played in Lahore, Pakistan on 15 November 2018 but Palestine decided to host the event afterwards.
 Due to visa issues, Pakistan team couldn't fly to Palestine on the desired date.
 So, the match was played on 16 November in which Shaheens lost by 2–1.

 Disappointment would soon strike again as Pakistan lost its chance to pass the 2022 FIFA qualification, losing against Cambodia twice in the first round and was eliminated.
 The preliminary camp for the matches were controversially organised by two different federations.
 Faisal Saleh Hayat-led Pakistan Football Federation, which was internationally recognised, and non-FIFA recognised Ashfaq Hussain Shah group, which formed a parallel PFF, coming into power by third-party interference through the PFF elections conducted by the Supreme Court.

 Pakistan were once again suspended from all football activities by FIFA on 7 April 2021.
 The suspension was lifted on 29 June 2022.